jrkerns/pylinac/README.rst

 Documentation
 -------------
-To get started, install, run the demos, view the API docs, and learn the module design, visit the `Full Documentation <http://pylinac.readthedocs.org/en/latest/index.html>`_.
+To get started, install, run the demos, view the API docs, and learn the module design, visit the `Full Documentation <http://pylinac.readthedocs.org/en/latest/index.html>`_ on Read The Docs.

 Contributing
 ------------